The Human Truth Foundation

 For more, see:

-Vietnam has some poor policies and cultural issues which cause some public health problems.
-Vietnam comes in the best 20 when it comes to its fertility rate14.
-It does better than average when it comes to its average life expectancy11 and in its adolescent birth rate32 (but high for Asia).
-Vietnam does not succeed in everything, however.
-Vietnam does worse than average in its food aid and health contributions and WHO compliance33, its immunizations take-up34, its alcohol consumption rate35 and in its smoking rate36.
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Vietnam does relatively well in encouraging good health, compared to many other countries.
+Vietnam does the second-best for the prevalence of overweight adults33.
+It comes in the best 20 when it comes to its fertility rate15.
+It does better than average for its average life expectancy11 and in its adolescent birth rate34 (but bad for Asia).
+Vietnam still has work to do.
+Vietnam does worse than average in its food aid and health contributions and WHO compliance35, its smoking rate36, delivery rate of 7x Infant Immunizations 2011-201537, childhood mortality in the 2020s38, its alcohol consumption rate39 and in delivery rate of infant DTP immunizations in the 2020s40.
+The number of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Vietnam improved by +4.9yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Vietnam is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
 Its peak fertility rate was 6.39 in 1963.

 Life Expectancy